bhisaac/5eFP/5eFP-SRD.md

 **Favored Ability.** Constitution (CON)

-**Resilience.** Choose and gain one species trait:
-- Your MAX wounds increases by +1.
-- You have advantage on ability checks against poison, and you have resistance against poison damage.
+**Resilience.** You have advantage on ability checks against poison, and you have resistance against poison damage.

 ## Human